-Intraarterial DSA with contrast is used more frequently than standard angiography, but because of intraarterial injection, this method remains invasive.
-DSA can be accomplished also by using a rapid injection of contrast into a peripheral vein, but quality of views and the size of pediatric veins make this technique useful only for older children.
-DSA and formal arteriography are still considered the "gold standard," but these studies should be undertaken only when surgical or invasive interventional radiologic techniques are being contemplated for anatomic correction.46 dren with vascular lesions.
-Magnetic resonance angiography (MRA) is increasingly feasible for the evaluation of pediatric renovascular disease, but it is still best for detecting abnormalities in the main renal artery and its primary branches.
-47-49 Imaging with magnetic resonance requires that the patient be relatively immobile for extended periods, which is a significant difficulty for small children.
+Newer imaging techniques may be used in children with vascular lesions.
+Magnetic resonance angiography (MRA) is increasingly feasible for the evaluation of pediatric renovascular disease, but it is still best for detecting abnormalities in the main renal artery and its primary branches.^{47-49} Imaging with magnetic resonance requires that the patient be relatively immobile for extended periods-a significant difficulty for small children.
 At present, studies are needed to assess the effectiveness of MRA in the diagnosis of children with renovascular disease.
-Newer methods, including 3-dimensional reconstructions of computed tomography (CT) images, or spiral CT with contrast, seem promising in evaluating children who may have renovascular disease.
-50
+Newer methods, including 3-dimensional (3-D) reconstructions of computerized tomography (CT) images, or spiral CT with contrast, appear promising in evaluating children who may have renovascular disease.50